anders-bzn/brs-tester/README.md

 sudo apt install libtool
 ```

-Install libgpiod from source (Debian libgpiod-dev package  is to old):
+Build and install libgpiod from source (the shipped Debian libgpiod-dev package is to old):

 ```
 cd ~/